schr0841/cnn_project/README.md

 Use the Sparse categorical crossentropy loss function when there are two or more label classes.
 In our data generating code, we can specify class_mode='sparse' to get the correct format in the generated data.
 We expect labels to be provided as integers.
 If one wants to provide labels using one-hot representation, please use CategoricalCrossentropy loss (with class_mode='categorical' in the data generating code instead).
 There should be # classes floating point values per feature for y_pred and a single floating point value per feature for y_true.
 In our instance above, we do not discern a noticable difference in the accuracies for the two approaches, though we do obtain the highest validation accuracy when using categorical cross entropy / categorical data generation.

-Unfortunately, there is no good way to tell whether we are dealing with sparse or categorical data generation just by looking at the vectors themselves.
+Unfortunately, there is no good way to tell whether we are dealing with sparse or categorical data generation just by looking at the data vectors themselves.
 The two are basically indistinguishable:

-Sparse:
+### Sparse:

 ![image](https://github.com/schr0841/cnn_project/blob/main/labels_sparse.png)

-Categorical:
+### Categorical:

 ![image](https://github.com/schr0841/cnn_project/blob/main/labels_categorical.png)

+Therefore, we must carefully specify whether we are using sparse or categorical in the data generating functions to ensure that everything matches up with the specified loss function.

 ## Pre-training a model: General Overview

-Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task.
+Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task (the end result is known as **transfer learning**).
 Here’s a breakdown of what pre-training means and why it’s beneficial:

 1. **Initial Training on a Large Dataset**: Pre-training typically involves training a neural network on a broad, general-purpose dataset.
 For example, in the case of image classification, a model might be pre-trained on a large and diverse dataset like ImageNet, which contains millions of labeled images across thousands of categories.

 2. **Learning General Features**: During pre-training, the model learns to identify and extract general features from the data, such as edges, textures, and shapes in images, or basic linguistic patterns in text.
 These features are broadly useful across different tasks and domains.

 3. **Transfer Learning**: After pre-training, the model is adapted to a specific task or dataset in a process known as transfer learning.
 Here, the model's weights, which have been optimized during pre-training, are used as the starting point for training on a new, often smaller, dataset.
 The model is fine-tuned to learn the specifics of the new task while leveraging the general features it has already learned.
+In our specific case, the smaller dataset consists of CT-Scan images with different types of chest cancer.

 4. **Fine-Tuning**: Fine-tuning involves adjusting the pre-trained model's weights to better fit the new task.
 This can involve retraining some or all of the network's layers, depending on how similar the new task is to the original one.